Get advice and help to meet new requirements, and understand how you can claim money back if you provide an inspection and certification service.

 - endangered species

-If your business is moving plants or plant products from GB to NI, you do not need to pay for the phytosanitary certificates (PCs) you will need.
+If your business is moving plants or plant products from GB to NI, you do not need to pay for the phytosanitary certificates (PCs) you need.
 Government inspectors will not charge you for inspecting and certifying your goods.

 Contact the helpline